 If the principal decides to recommend to the Superintendent that the student should be expelled from school, the decision to recommend expulsion automatically results in a change of placement because an expulsion is a removal for more than ten (10) consecutive school days.
 Therefore, it will trigger the need to provide a copy of the Notice of Procedural Safeguards to the student's parents.
 That notice must be provided on the date of the decision to recommend expulsion of the student, if possible, but no later than by mail the next business day.
-It also will trigger the need to convene a manifestation determination case conference within ten (10) school days of the decision to recommend expulsion to recommend expulsion is a manifestation of his/her disability.
+It also will trigger the need to convene a manifestation determination case conference within ten (10) school days of the decision to recommend expulsion of the student to determine if the student's behavior that led to the recommendation for expulsion is a manifestation of his/her disability.
 At the manifestation determination case conference, the CCC must review: